Cyclic Isogenies for Abelian Varieties with Real Multiplication: Introduction

 Computing isogenies in higher dimensions has been of considerable interest.
 The idea of using theta coordinates to compute isogenies from kernel is certainly not new and already appears in several prior works \cite{drobert:thesis}, \cite{CossetRobert}, \cite{lubicz-robert:isogenies}, \cite{couveignes-ezome}.
 Other more geometric methods have been considered as well \cite{richelot:37}, \cite{dolgachev-lehavi}, \cite{smith:genus3}, \cite{bruin-flynn-testa} and \cite{flynn:55}.

-Yet, in all of these works, the computed isogenies are special in the sense that the target abelian variety is naturally principally polarized (in other words, these are isogenies that are preserving the principal polarization of the source abelian variety).
-In the case of cyclic isogenies, the target abelian variety need not even be principally polarizable, so the problem requires much more careful analysis and novel ideas.
+Yet, in all of these works, the computed isogenies are special in the sense that the principal polarizability of the target variety does not depend on the existence of totally positive real endomorphisms of prime $K_0/ \Q$-norm, but is linked to multiplication by $\ell$, hence is always guaranteed.
+In the case of cyclic isogenies, the target abelian variety need not be principally polarizable, so the problem requires much more careful analysis and novel ideas.

 Computing explicit isogenies have been fundamentally important in both computational number theory and mathematical cryptology.
 The basic point-counting algorithm of Schoof--Elkies--Atkin (SEA) relies heavily on isogeny computations (see \cite{fouquet-morain}).
 Kohel's algorithm for computing the endomorphism ring of an elliptic curve over a finite field \cite{kohel:thesis} as well as the analogous algorithm for genus 2 due to Bisson \cite{bisson} critically used isogenies.
 On a more practical cryptographic level, computing isogenies from kernel was the key idea behind the post-quantum cryptographic system proposed by de Feo, Jao and Plut \cite{defeo-jao-plut}.
 Isogenies received considerable attention in computing Hilbert class polynomials and the CM method \cite{lauter-robert}, modular polynomials in genus 2 \cite{milio:hal1} and \cite{milio:hal2} as well as pairings \cite{lubicz-robert:pairings}.